giantswarm/handbook/content/docs/support-and-ops/ops-recipes/troubleshooting-in-general.md

     type: RuntimeDefault
 ```

-Then you can run your debug container like so:
+Then we can run our debug container like this:

 ```
-kubectl debug -n loki loki-backend-0 -it --image alpine --custom customspec.yaml -- /bin/sh
+kubectl debug --namespace loki loki-backend-0 --stdin --tty --image alpine --custom customspec.yaml -- /bin/sh
 ```

-Feel free to choose your debug image, so you have the tools you need.
+Feel free to choose your own debug image, so you have the tools you need.